Filatov Institute of Eye Diseases and Tissue Therapy: Clinical services

 Patients from Ukraine and beyond are seen in a general ophthalmology outpatient clinic, where about 700 patients are seen per day.
 The institute is a national tertiary referral centre with specialist clinics for: uveitis, eye burns, ophthalmic oncology, pediatric ophthalmology, and eye trauma.
 Ophthalmic surgery is performed.

 Education

 The institute is affiliated with the ophthalmology department of the Odesa National Medical University.
 Ukrainian and international post graduate trainees from intern level are taught in the fields of scientific and practical ophthalmology.
 The institute is accredited by the Specialised Academic Council to offer doctorate and master's degrees.
 The institute has been the publisher of Journal of Ophthalmology, the paper of the Ukrainian Ophthalmological Society since 1946.

 The Filatov Institute contributes to a number of conferences.
 Every fourth May, the Filatov Institute hosts the Ukraine Institute of Ophthalmology Congress.
 The 2010 congress was the twelfth.
 Read at Filatov is an annual scientific and practical conference hosted by the institute.
-The institute also organises an annual inter-regional Ukrainian scientific and practical conference: the 2011 conference was in Lugansk and the 2012 conference in Uzhgorod.
+The institute also organises an annual inter-regional Ukrainian scientific and practical conference: the 2011 conference was in Luhansk and the 2012 conference in Uzhhorod.